Accessibility Tools

 Content

-This course - organized in co-operation with the Vrije Universiteit Brussel (VUB) - is conceived as a hybrid seminar series (partly online, partly on-campus for regular students; exclusively online for the ENLIGHT students) on the theory of literary translation in which major theoretical texts will be read and discussed.
+This course - organized in co-operation with the Vrije Universiteit Brussel (VUB) - is conceived as a hybrid seminar series (partly online, partly on-campus) on the theory of literary translation in which major theoretical texts will be read and discussed.
 They reflect on both influential views on translation in different phases of European cultural history and on the more recent trends toward the ideology and ethics of literary translation.
 The linguistic, cognitive, sociological, and cultural aspects of literary translation will be at the center of our theoretical discussions.
 The lectures will be delivered by several experts in Translation Studies from Ghent University and the University of Brussels.

 In focusing on the above subjects, the seminar will be subdivided into three major thematic parts: 1) Conceptual foundations of theoretical thinking on literary translation (Free/Literal Translation; Author/Authorship and Translation; Memory and Translation); 2) Translation and Society (Sociology of Translation; Censorship and Translation; Centre/Periphery and Translation); 3) Case Studies, in which students will be introduced into applying specific translatological methods and theories onto specific cases of translated texts.